pawann-2000/Newspaper/README.md

-# A Collaborative and Open source News bot
+# A Collaborative and Open Source News bot

 ## Let me tell you what this bot does: